vonex-labs/livescribe/README.md

 We are currently prioritising English language support - noting our customer base - whilst compiling data sets for a range of additional languages.
 We have committed to releasing this data under a permissive open source license to help promote research and development within this space.
 We believe Vonex’s international text and speech models will prove valuable to researchers in the future.

-#Currently supported languages
+# Currently supported languages
--English
+- English
--Spanish
+- Spanish

 (Updated 10/05/2018)

-#For contributors
+# For contributors

 1. Create a personal fork of the main LiveScribe repository in GitHub.
 2. Make your changes in a named branch different from master, e.g. you create a branch my-awesome-feature.